Treatments: Salivary Glands

 • Managing anything that might weaken the immune system, such as diabetes or immune suppressant medications

-Other causes of sialoadenitis, such as blockage of a salivary duct (stone, stricture, or tumor) or poor oral hygeine may require the underlying cause to be identified and addressed.
+Other bacterial causes of infection caused by blockage of a salivary duct (stone, stricture, or tumor) or poor oral hygeine may require the underlying cause to be identified and addressed.

 Treating a salivary gland stone (sialolithiasis)

 One or more stones may form in the parotid or submandibular salivary glands.
 On occasion, a stone may pass spontaneously, but this is not common.
-Depending on the location of the stone, removal may be undertaken by making a small incision in the mouth to extract the stone, using a small scope to retrieve the stone(s) from within the duct, or removing the salivary gland, stone included.
+Depending on the location of the stone, removal may be undertaken by making a small incision in the mouth to extract the stone, using a small scope to retrieve the stone(s) from within the duct, or removing the salivary gland, stone included, through a skin incision.

 A parotid gland tumor